-FINA 400 - Practicum - cannot be repeated for credit 3 credits (4.5 hours | Studio)
+FINA 400 - Practicum - cannot be repeated for credit

-Prerequisite: Completion of a minimum of 60 credits and consent of the Instructor(s) pending positive assessment of application, personal interview and academic commitment as demonstrated by academic transcript or consent of the Chair in consultation with the instructor.
+Prerequisite: Completion of a minimum of 60 credits and consent of the Instructor(s) pending positive assessment of application, personal interview and academic commitment as demonstrated by academic transcript or consent of the Program Director in consultation with the instructor.

 This course affords the student the opportunity to actively participate in a practical work/study situation of limited duration in external cultural and business communities, under the general supervision of the course instructor(s).
-In case of extraordinary circumstances, internal practicums may be granted with the consent of the instructor(s) and Chairs of schools.
+In case of extraordinary circumstances, internal practicums may be granted with the consent of the instructor(s) and Program Directors of schools.
 Course content includes specific practicum experience, documented in both written report and oral presentation formats; related field research, as required; attendance of seminars, lectures, and field trips, as required.